oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 The storefront-config.yaml file has now changed to reflect the modifications you made to the config map.
 Note that it usually takes between 30 - 60  seconds for the change to propogate into the pod.

-If we now get the status resource data again it's also updated (substitute your IP address of course)
+If we now get the status resource data again it's also updated

 - Query the status: `curl -i -k -X GET https://132.145.232.69/sf/status`